alexpineda/titan-reactor/CREATING_PLUGINS.md

 ## Communicating between Game and your UI component

-You can messages from plugin.js to your react components.
-For a full working example see the official FPS plugin.
+You can send messages back and forth to your react components.

 In your `index.jsx`:
 ```jsx